 • Does the file contain no selectable text layer, making it an image-only PDF?

-• Are key metadata fields absent creation date, author, software, or modification history?
+• Are key metadata fields absent the creation date, author, software, or modification history?

 • Has the issuing organisation provided no digital signature on this document?